Press Release 09/04/22

 Action at the Bishopscourt Racing Circuit will start at 9am for the scheduled ten practice sessions.
 Racing should commence approximately 11am and all races will count towards USBK championship.

 A 16-race program is on the cards for what will be a great day’s racing.

 The circuit will be open from 4pm Friday 15th for paddock set up.
 Overnight camping is available at no extra cost.
 END.

 We are now pleased to announce that the 46th Enkalon Trophy Races will return to its Easter Saturday traditional date on the motorcycle racing calendar, Saturday the 16th April.
 As always at the top class circuit of Bishopscourt Racing Circuit.

 Admission at gate will be £15 pp encludes program

-One payment per person and under 12yrs accompanied are FOC.
+Payment per person and under 12yrs must be accompanied are FOC.

 COVID 19 CODE OF CONDUCT

 · You must not attend if you:

 o have any Covid-19 symptoms (fever, cough, loss or changed sense of smell)